Skip to content

 Documents and paperwork

-For documentation required when travelling to and from Germany, please check the Bund.de website or contact the relevant authorities.
+For rules and documentation when travelling to or from Germany with minors, visit the Bund.de website or contact your local authorities.

-🌐 Visit the ADAC website to download the Reisevollmacht form.
+Visit the ADAC website to download the recommended Reisevollmacht (travel authorisation) form for children travelling with non-guardians or one parent.
 Also, see the travel during a school term section below for paperwork needed in such a scenario.

 Travel during a school Term